cloudfoundry/summit-hands-on-labs/na-2020/dev-and-ops-with-kubecf/README.md

 ## Introduction

-In this hands on lab, you will be performing few tasks, some wearing a developer hat and some wearing an operator hat, on `KubeCF`, which is a containerized Cloud Foundry deployment on Kubernetes. `KubeCF` can be seen as a Paas platform for Kubernetes bringing the developer experience of Cloud Foundry.
+In this hands on lab you will perform several tasks, some for those wearing a developer hat and some for those wearing an operator hat, on `KubeCF`, which is a containerized Cloud Foundry deployment on Kubernetes. `KubeCF` brings the developer experience of Cloud Foundry to Kubernetes in a production-ready environment.

 ### Target Audience

-This lab is targeted towards the audience who would like to use Cloud Foundry for packaging and deploying applications with Kubernetes as the underlying infrastructure for orchestration of the containers.
+This lab is targeted towards an audience who would like to use Cloud Foundry for packaging and deploying applications with Kubernetes as the underlying infrastructure for container orchest.

 ### Learning Objectives